sdiehl/stephendiehl.com/posts/haskell_2018.md

 has the economic means to champion such a change.
 It would be enormously expensive and any solution will never satisfy everyone's concerns and desires.
 *Consensus is expensive*, while making everything opt-in is relatively cheap.
-This is ultimately the equilibrium we've converged on and baring some large sea change the language is going to remain in this equilibrium.
+This is ultimately the equilibrium we've converged on and barring some large sea change the language is going to remain in this equilibrium.

 #### Haskell Survey